FOR IMMEDIATE RELEASE

 ltavlas@niskanencenter.org

-WASHINGTON, D.C.–The Niskanen Center today commended both chambers of Congress for advancing the 21st Century ROAD to Housing Act, a landmark bipartisan package that represents the most significant federal legislative action on housing in more than two decades.
+WASHINGTON, D.C.–The Niskanen Center today commended both chambers of Congress for advancing the 21st Century ROAD to Housing Act by a margin of 85-5 in the Senate and 358-32 in the House, a landmark bipartisan package that represents the most significant federal legislative action on housing in more than two decades.

 “The 21st Century ROAD to Housing Act is a watershed moment for housing policy and the effort to expand housing supply,” said Kimberly Burnett, Deputy Director of Housing and Transportation at the Niskanen Center.
 “Congress has taken meaningful steps to encourage new housing construction, reward communities that build, support innovation, and reduce unnecessary regulatory barriers that make it harder to meet growing demand.”